 Despite NFL and collegiate draftees and a bevy of accolades and wins, Carol City has been challenged over the past decade.
 According to the Florida Department of Education, Miami Carol City received overall academic grades of “D” for two consecutive school years: 2015-17.
 Grades improved to a "C" for 2018 and 2019.
 Retention rates during the same time frame reported for freshman to seniors show 53% out of every 100 students who entered the school as freshman made it through their senior year and obtained a high school diploma.
 The latter stats were assessed in a Johns Hopkins study, which called the school a “dropout factory.”

-Albergottie has spearheaded a plan to combat the school’s lack of programs and low enrollment.
+Albergottie participated in a plan to combat the school’s lack of programs and low enrollment.

 The plan has yet to be implemented and, according to Albergottie, the supporting group started with 40 people, then dwindled to 20.
 A corp of 10 were left to achieve a goal that is crucial for Miami Carol City Senior High.

 Gallon speaks with pride regarding the success of all schools under his watch, but emphasized Miami Carol City.
-Gallon encourages parents, supports, and the community at-large to visit the Florida Department of Education website and view the state required School Improvement Plan to cross-check facts and identify current statistics.
+Gallon encourages parents, supports, and the community at-large to visit the Florida Department of Education website and view the state-required School Improvement Process Plan 2019-2020 to cross-check facts and identify current statistics.

 "I remain fully committed to Miami Carol City High School, as I am to the dozens of schools in District 1 which, for the second straight year, has no F or D schools,” stated Gallon.